Fuseh/CodingHW/README.md

     - At the end, display: "The total number of students with a GPA of 4.0 or better is: " + count.
 If there were none, display: "Unfortunately there are no students with a high GPA at this time at BU".

-   - Print the message: "The average GPA of all LHS students is: " + average.
+   - Print the message: "The average GPA of all BU students is: " + average.

    - Print the message: "Total number of students currently enrolled at BU is: " + total student count.